What Is A Malibu Hair Treatment?

 When Should You Get A Malibu Hair Treatment?

-If you do not plan to do an additional chemical service, consult with your stylist to figure out a suitable time for your Malibu Hair Treatment.
+If you do not plan to have an additional chemical service, consult with your stylist to determine a suitable time for your Malibu Hair Treatment.

 How Often Should You Get A Malibu Hair Treatment?

 On average, a Malibu Hair Treatment can be performed every nine weeks.
-However, it’s a potent treatment that shouldn’t be applied frequently because it can over-strip the hair.
+However, it’s a potent treatment that shouldn’t be used frequently, as it can over-strip the hair.

 However, your hair’s texture, type, and condition can affect how often you receive a Malibu Treatment.